-Introduction to SAMM Agile notes
+SAMM Agile notes - introduction

-Just to imagine how they would work: in the 2.0 core PDF, these notes could for example be presented in rectangles marked ‘Agile note’ and then contain the note text.
+Just to imagine what these notes would look like: in the 2.0 core PDF, these notes could for example be presented in rectangles marked ‘Agile note’ and then contain the note text.
 That way they are not part of the method-agnostic core text but at the same time they provide information that can easily be found or skipped.

 Quality at speed:

 How to attain quality at speed?
 Agile delivers software more frequently, which means that quality assurance is a more frequent issue.
 Traditionally, quality assurance has been a carefully designed single phase in software development.
 The challenge is to make it less bureaucratic, take less time and still get quality software.
-To make this happen, mistakes need to be both prevented (build security in) and fought (find mistakes) with maximum efficiency, so to minimize manual work and the burden on developers:
+To make this feasible, mistakes need to be both prevented (build security in) and fought (find mistakes) with maximum efficiency, so to minimize manual work and the burden on developers:

-Does a maturity model conflict with agile?
+Does a maturity model conflict with Agile?

 Security is a shared responsibility

 In an Agile environment security needs to be built in from the start.
 There is no time every sprint for the approach of building features without worrying too much about security, then do security testing and then fix the weaknesses.
 First of all, this would require undirected full testing every time and it would require much rework, leading to a situation where the product owner and development team are fighting it out with the security team.
-Therefore, security needs to be owned by everyone including the product Owner.
+Therefore, security needs to be owned by everyone including the product owner.
 This puts security professionals much more in an advisory and supportive role than in a role of a quality gate that has different stakes than the team.
-By including security in the discussions and in the planning, no room is left to ignore it.
+By including security in the discussions and in the planning, there’s no room left to ignore it.

-Inremental threat modelling
+Incremental threat modelling

 Even though the Agile manifesto states “working software is more important than comprehensive documentation”, the concept of a threat model should not be dismissed.
 First of all, a threat model provides a shared mental model of possible attacks in a development team which decreases the probability of security mistakes.
 Second of all, a threat model can be helpful in selecting the right requirements: system-generic and story-specific (see “Requirements in stories” and “Selecting and preparing requirements”).

 The entire threat modelling process doesn’t have to be done all over again every time.
 It can be done incrementally as the software evolves, by assessing for every new story whether it introduces a new component, process, dataflow or trust boundary.
 If it does, it can be helpful to extend the existing threat model and identify the new threats and their countermeasures (in the form of functional security stories or requirements for the new story).
-If the threat model is an important method for the team to build security in, then the system threat model should occasionally be reworked, as mistakes tend to build up, incremental change after incremental change.
+If the threat model is an important method for the team to build security in, then the system threat model should occasionally be completely reworked, as mistakes tend to build up, incremental change after incremental change.

 Selecting and preparing requirements